IFS Therapist in Menlo Park

 Maybe it shows up as the inner critic that won't let you rest, even when you've done everything right.
 Maybe it's the part that shuts down in the middle of an important conversation, even though you promised yourself this time would be different.
 Or the part that keeps you up at night replaying something that happened ten years ago.
 The usual advice, to just think differently, try harder, or let it go, hasn't worked because it was never designed to reach the part of you that's driving all of this.

-Why IFS Therapy
+What IFS Therapy Actually Is

 If you've worked with a therapist before and it felt like you were just talking without anything shifting underneath, there's a reason.
 IFS therapy works differently.
 Most approaches try to change your thoughts or push past your defenses, and for someone whose internal world is as complex as yours, that tends to backfire.
 IFS draws from the same thinking family systems therapists use to understand dynamics between people, applied inward to the different parts within a single person.
 It treats them as protectors that took on their roles for a reason, and it works with them instead of against them.